coderkatew/match-it/README.md

 ### Media
-All of the images used for the cards in this game were purchased from [iStock by Getty Images](https://www.istockphoto.com/ie).<br><br>
+* All of the images used for the cards in this game were purchased from [iStock by Getty Images](https://www.istockphoto.com/ie).
+* The audio file for the 'pop' sound effect was purchased from [Pond5](https://www.pond5.com/sound-effects/item/35145618-single-bubble-pop).<br><br>

 ### Acknowledgements
 I learned the key concepts of HTML, CSS and Javascript in the Code Institute course materials and read further material in [Eloquent Javascript](https://eloquentjavascript.net/) and [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript) to support my learning and improve my knowledge of Javascript. <br>